sequenceiq/cloudbreak-docs/docs/cloudbreak_database.md

 # Cloudbreak Database

-By default Cloudbreak uses it's built in PostgreSQL database to persist data.
-For production environment we suggest to use an external database, an RDS served by the cloud provider, but in some cases would be useful to dump and restore built in databases.
-Cloudbreak deployer has some extra features to solve that problem.
+By default, Cloudbreak uses a built-in PostgreSQL database to persist data.

+> For production environments, we suggest that you use an external database, an RDS served by your cloud provider.

-First of all let's dig into deeper.
+If you choose to use the default database, you should know that Cloudbreak deployer includes features for dumping and restoring built-in databases.

+## Dump and Restore Database

 Cloudbreak deployer uses Docker for the underlying infrastructure and uses Docker volume for storing data.
-There are two separated volumes, one for live data called `common` and one for database dumps called `cbreak_dump`.
-You can override default live data volume any time by extending your `Profile` with the variable below:
+There are two separate volumes:

+* a volume called `common` for storing live data
+* a volume called `cbreak_dump` for database dumps

+You can override default live data volume any time by extending your `Profile` with the following variable:

 ```
 export COMMON_DB_VOL="my-live-data-volume"
 ```

-To create database dumps you have to execute the following commands:
+To create database dumps by executing the following commands:

 ```
 cbd db dump common cbdb